arkrow/PyMusicLooper/README.md

 python -m pymusiclooper "Song I Could Listen To Forever.mp3"
 ```

-Export the song into intro, loop and outro files, as well as the loop points used (outputs in the same directory/folder as the track).
+Export the song into intro, loop and outro files, as well as the loop points used.

 ```sh
 python -m pymusiclooper -ej "some music track.ogg"